chrismedrela/django-workshop/docs/preparation.rst

 .. note::

-    Django |djangoversion| supports Python from version 2.7.
+    Django |djangoversion| supports Python from version 2.7 and 3.4+.
 If you have an older version of Python, you should update it.
 Since version 1.5 Django supports Python 3.